-Research suggests that pain stops muscles working well.
-If your muscles haven’t been working well, then you may start to compensate, all of which may alter your strength, flexibility and movement.
+Research suggests that pain stops muscles from working well.
+If your muscles haven’t been working well, then you may start to compensate, all of which may alter your strength, flexibility, and movement.

-Improving your strength, flexibility and movement, in general, involves fewer hands-on treatment and more of an exercise plan.
+Improving your strength, flexibility, and movement, in general, involves fewer hands-on treatment and more of an exercise plan.
 These appointments will be over weeks or months (depending on the goal and nature of the problem).
-Click here to read about the benefits of Pilates, which can help with your longer-term plan.
+Let us know if you want to discuss Physio Rehab Classes, which can help with your longer-term plan.

 PhysioFit Health will take you through a graded-exercise plan.
-The plan takes you from early rehab exercises, through to dynamic stability, functional control and whole-body movement postures.
-The plans give are always relevant to the activities you want to get back to doing.
+The plan takes you from early rehab exercises, through to dynamic stability, functional control, and whole-body movement postures.
+The plans given are always relevant to the activities you want to get back to doing.

 If you’re looking for more prevention rather than cure, we run Pilates in the Park classes on a Saturday morning.
 The classes have a maximum of 8 people attending and the exercises are modified to different levels so are suitable for a variety of different people.